-Our program is designed to accommodate working nurses through a fully-online program.
+Our program is designed to accommodate working nurses through a fully-online program and a low-residency program where students take later classes on campus.
 The program can be completed in one year or students can build their semesters around their schedules.

 If you're ready to take on new challenges and become a leader dedicated to promoting superior outcomes and safe patient care, D'Youville's experienced and dedicated faculty are prepared to help you develop the skills you need for career growth and success.

 As a student in D’Youville’s Nursing Management and Quality Leadership MS program, you will:

 - Learn how to communicate effectively and develop a leadership environment that supports a healthcare team and patients.

 - Develop financial skills to target healthcare issues from managing your healthcare team to completing budgets and performing audits.

 - Analyze information to solve organizational problems and ensure you are delivering quality care through cost-effective methods.

 - Complete 180 hours of hands-on fieldwork under the supervision of a qualified preceptor and faculty to apply what you've learned in the classroom to the real world.